Francis Fukuyama: Current views

 Fukuyama believes the US has a right to promote its own values in the world, but more along the lines of what he calls "realistic Wilsonianism", with military intervention only as a last resort and only in addition to other measures.
-A latent military force is more likely to have an effect than actual deployment.
-The US spends 43% of global military spending, but Iraq shows there are limits to its effectiveness.

 The US should instead stimulate political and economic development and gain a better understanding of what happens in other countries.
 The best instruments are setting a good example and providing education and, in many cases, money.
 The secret of development, be it political or economic, is that it never comes from outsiders, but always from people in the country itself.
 One thing the US proved to have excelled in during the aftermath of World War II was the formation of international institutions.
 A return to support for these structures would combine American power with international legitimacy, but such measures require a lot of patience.
 This is the central thesis of his 2006 work America at the Crossroads.

 In a 2006 essay in The New York Times Magazine strongly critical of the invasion, he identified neoconservatism with Leninism.
 He wrote that neoconservatives "believed that history can be pushed along with the right application of power and will.
 Leninism was a tragedy in its Bolshevik version, and it has returned as farce when practiced by the United States.
 Neoconservatism, as both a political symbol and a body of thought, has evolved into something I can no longer support."